gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy caught his detached arm
 and watched as he lowered himself as far as he could with the other and then extended his wheel.
-"You still have about a meter to---never mind."
+"You still have about a meter to---never mind," she said as Dockety dropped and bounced on his wheel.

-Dockety dropped,
-bounced on his wheel,
-and said, "Ouch,"
+"Ouch,"
-in a toneless voice.
+he said in a toneless voice.

 "Did that hurt?"
 Sindy asked anxiously.